Asiwaju Bola Ahmed Tinubu is one of the most recognized faces in Nigeria’s political sphere and one of the richest with a net worth of $4 billion.

-With a net worth of over $4 billion, Bola Ahmed Tinubu is one of the most recognized faces in Nigeria’s political sphere and one of the richest.
-Popularly called Jagaban by his political allies and followers, the former governor of Lagos State and national leader of the All Progressive Congress (APC), the ruling political party in Nigeria since 2015, has made a significant part of his wealth through his political career.
+Popularly called Jagaban by his political allies and followers, the former governor of Lagos State and former national leader of the All Progressive Congress (APC), the ruling political party in Nigeria since 2015, and Presidential candidate of APC, has made a significant part of his wealth through his political career.
 Tinubu also has businesses and investments across Lagos State and Nigeria that have contributed to his wealth.
 While this explains the influence he enjoys, some persons think otherwise.

 Bola Tinubu Was Succesful In The Private Sector Before Launching His Political Career